 - Spend more time thinking about how to solve your situation or make yourself feel better and less time thinking about how things are bad.

 4. A final reflection

 At one moment in my life, I had more friends than I could keep up with.
 I simply wanted to prioritized other things in life.
 So I didn’t keep in touch with anyone except my three closest friends.

-There was nothing wrong with my other friends, but I just didn’t have the motivation to keep those relationships floating at that point in my life.
+There was nothing wrong with my other friends, a few of the friendships were maybe a bit one-sided, but not particularly bad.
+I just didn’t have the energy.

 It’s not always about you.
 Sometimes, people are just busy.